Nowra Hill

 How does the suburb of Nowra Hill's income rank nationally?

-According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Nowra Hill had a median income among taxpayers of $60,154 with the average level standing at $74,084.
-This is above the national average and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
+The suburb of Nowra Hill's income level is above the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The suburb of Nowra Hill's median income among taxpayers is $60,154 and the average income stands at $74,084, which compares to figures for Regional NSW's of $52,390 and $65,215 respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $65,484 (median) and $80,648 (average) as of September 2025.

 What is the disposable income in the suburb of Nowra Hill?